-The Member-at-Large for Public Relations serves as chair for the Public Relations Committee.
-This individual, with the Public Relations Committee, will be involved in activities to coordinate and promote awareness of occupational therapy services in Saskatchewan.
+The Member-at-Large (Stakeholder & Public Relations) serves as chair for the Communications Committee.
+This individual, with the Communications Committee, will be involved with communications with the public, members, and other stakeholders.

 The Public Representative's role is to safeguard the public interest by representing the public’s perspective.
 Public representatives are not Occupational Therapists and bring forward a public perspective on issues that come before the SSOT Council or its committees.
 One of the Public Representatives must be a member of the Discipline Committee.
 The Public Representative's role is not determined by SSOT Council but by The Occupational Therapists Act, 1997, relevant Bylaws, and the Provincial Government.